If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Every beekeeper is required by law to maintain the bees.
 The laws and regulations might vary from state to state and therefore one has to be acquainted with laws that apply to their specific area.
 Generally, every beekeeper is required to keep the bees in a healthy and comfortable environment.
 The bees should also be kept in such a way that they do not attack your neighbors.
 Some states require the beekeeper to register as a beekeeper.
 Some charges may apply if you own a number of hives.
-You are also required to adhere to apiary code of conduct that varies as well depending on your state.
+You are also required to adhere to an apiary code of conduct that varies as well depending on your state.

 6. Like Humans, Bees Need Water

 The bees should be provided with a good supply of clean water in a partially shaded area.
 This should be near the hive for easy access.
-The beekeeper should never make the assumption that the bees will satisfy their water requirements own their own.
+The beekeeper should never make the assumption that the bees will satisfy their water requirements on their own.
 Strong colonies on average require a liter of water during warm days.
 The water should be availed in the location before the bees are introduced to an area.
 Failure to do this will force the bees to seek other sources of water, and once they are accustomed to another location it will be extremely difficult to divert them.
 You should also provide floating material on the water so as to prevent the bees from drowning.

 7. Not all Bee Colonies are Aggressive

 Bees are territorial insects and they become aggressive only when they feel they have been attacked or invaded.
 It is therefore not true to make the assumption that all bee colonies are aggressive.
 Bees are hospitable in nature but various factors may force them to be aggressive.
-These include: the skill level of the beekeeper, seasonal condition, quantity of smoke applied, the way the combs are handled, time of day, and type of clothing worn.
-If you realize that a colony is aggressive by nature then you have to replace the colony with a quiet strain of bee through requeening.
+These include the skill level of the beekeeper, seasonal condition, quantity of smoke applied, the way the combs are handled, time of day, and type of clothing worn.
+If you realize that a colony is aggressive by nature then you have to replace the colony with a quiet strain of bees through requeening.

 8. Best Source of Honeybees

 If you are just starting out in beekeeping, then you may not know where to get the bees for your hive.
 You have two options when deciding where to get the bees: honeybee swarms or a nucleus colony.
 Nucleus colonies are the best to begin with since these are already established colonies though still small.
 Buy a nucleus colony in September or October and ensure you place your order in advance.
-A reputed beekeeper or bee equipment supplier sell nucleus bee colonies and therefore it should never be difficult to get a bee colony.
+A reputed beekeeper or bee equipment supplier sells nucleus bee colonies and therefore it should never be difficult to get a bee colony.
 Alternatively, you can collect honeybee swarms in the wild but this is quite risky.
-It requires some skill and experience to collect bee swarms.
+It requires some skill and experience to catch bee swarms.